My Exclusive Take: 7 Best HCM Tools in 2025 to Consider

 I’ve seen some positive feedback about Deel’s customer service, with users appreciating the prompt and helpful support team.
 Reviewers often note that they don’t have to wait long to get assistance, and the support team is described as responsive, offering real solutions for payroll questions, contract adjustments, and even helping with visa relocations.

-In addition, there’s been some dissatisfaction with the reporting system, as users feel it lacks advanced customization options and better integration with tools like QuickBooks and BambooHR.
+In addition, some G2 users feel it lacks advanced customization options and better integration with tools like QuickBooks and BambooHR.
 A few reviewers have also pointed out that the tax guidance for contractors is not as robust as expected, especially when managing multiple contractors.

 Finally, pricing has been mentioned as a potential drawback for startups or solo operators.
 Some G2 users find Deel’s pricing a bit steep, especially if they only look for basic functionality.